-All orders sent out 1st class US mail within 24 hours, excluding weekends and holidays.
+All orders sent out 1st class US mail within 24 to 48 hours, excluding weekends and holidays.

 The Difference Between Fall/Winter and Spring/Summer Collections of Hats For Cancer Patients

 Hats for cancer patients, like other items of clothing, are seasonal.
 However there are some exceptions, so it is important to understand the difference between the Fall/Winter line and the Spring/Summer line in order to choose the chemo hats that will best suit you or the cancer patient you are buying a gift for.

 The cancer hats in the Fall/Winter line, designed for cooler seasons, are made of 100% cotton interlock a fabric that has more body and is warmer than the lighter weight, 100% cotton jersey used in the Spring/ Summer line.

 Generally, the Fall/Winter line of cancer hats is the best choice in the fall and winter, but not always.
 Sometimes the Spring/Summer line might be best, even in winter.
 If you live in a warmer climate, or if you always feel hot due to medication or a medical condition, then a hat from the lighter weight Spring/Summer line would be your better choice.